-Ohio Workers Compensation Denials & Appeals
+Workers Compensation Denials Lawyer in Ohio

 Fight for Workers’ Compensation Beyond a Denied Claim For Treatment or Compensation

-A workers’ comp attorney with Heller, Maas, Moro & Magill Co., LPA, can help if your requests for medical treatment and compensation have been denied by the Ohio Bureau of Workers’ Compensation.
+A denied workers’ comp attorney with Heller, Maas, Moro & Magill Co., LPA, can help if your requests for medical treatment and compensation have been denied by the Ohio Bureau of Workers’ Compensation.
 We can help you file notice of an appeal in a timely manner, and work with your medical providers to ensure medical records and information are timely filed in support of your claim.

-Appeal a Denied Workers’ Compensation Claim
+How Do You Appeal a Denied Workers’ Compensation Claim?

 As an injured or ill worker seeking workers’ compensation benefits, you have three opportunities within the workers’ comp system to appeal a denied claim.
 Beyond the appeals process, if you remain unsatisfied, you may take your case to court.